ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 ### Prepare
 - Fill out the Publisher Registration Form to receive your 360Giving Publisher prefix.
-- You will decided what file format to use for publishing your grant information.
+- You will decide what file format to use for publishing your grant information.
 - Using the correct data formatting and headings you will transform your grants data into 360Giving data.
 - You will use the <a href="https://dataquality.threesixtygiving.org/" target="_blank">360Giving Data Quality Tool</a> to check if your data is ready to be published.